County hut

 Most of the routes in the County catchment are alpine ones, and as such require reasonably high levels of experience and fitness, and appropriate gear.

-There is a reasonably popular crossing from the head of the County valley into the Smyth catchment of the Wanganui River via Smyth Saddle.
-River travel upstream from the Hut is reasonably straightforward when the County is low, with one small gorge to negotiate around the 1060m contour, just before the basin opens out into tussock.
-There is a 2–3-person rock biv in the top basin marked with a cairn around BW18 272 171.
-It is dry and reasonably roomy but needs work levelling the sleeping platform.
-Access up to the Saddle is up a prominent side-creek that enters the County at E1426840/ N5217273 (BW18 268 173).
-Exit the Creek up a gut on the TL around the 1450m contour and climb through a band of large, shattered boulders onto a flat bench by point 1667m.
-Head SW along the 1600m contour and head down a prominent spur that drops in a NW direction towards the Smyth/ Bradshaw confluence.
-Veer South off the spur at the flat area at the 1230m mark and drop directly down into the Smyth.
-Travel downriver is rough with large boulders fringed by alpine scrub.
-The TR easier lower down if you are able to ford.
+There is a reasonably popular crossing from the head of the valley over into the Smyth catchment of the Wanganui River.
+Travel upstream from the Hut is flat and easy gravel walking initially but gets progressively more bouldery.
+A small gorge at the 1080m contour can be negotiated with a short climb through the alpine scrub on the TR.
+The basin opens out after this and there is a 2–3-person rock biv marked with a cairn around BW18 272 171 which is dry and reasonably roomy but needs levelling work.
+Exit the valley up the prominent side-creek that enters at E1426840/ N5217273 (BW18 268 173) and after about 400m exit this up a gut on the TL and follow it up onto a scree that leads to the bluffs just below Point 1667m.
+Sidle East a few hundred metres onto another steep scree that leads up to a flat bench with shattered boulders just East of the Point.
+Head SW along the 1600m contour and down the prominent spur that drops towards the Smyth/ Bradshaw confluence.
+Veer South off the spur at a flat area with tarns at 1220m and drop directly into the Smyth.
+Travel down the Smyth is very rough with large boulders fringed by alpine scrub.
+A short length of rope might be of use in a few places to lower packs and people.
+In winter the boulders are often ice covered and quite treacherous.
+There is currently a good ford of the Wanganui just above the confluence although during the spring and summer crossing can be difficult.
 Allow a full day from County Hut to Smyth Hut.
-The swingbridge across the Wanganui River just above the Smyth confluence was washed out in 2013 and the Wanganui is not always an easy ford.

-Access from County Hut over the Bloomfield Range to Top Waitaha Hut is up a steep rib on the TR of Bloomfield Creek and the col between Mt.
-Bloomfield and Artist Dome.
+Access from County Hut over the Blomfield Range to Top Waitaha Hut is up a steep rib on the TR of Blomfield Creek and the col between Mt Bloomfield and Artist Dome.
 The side-creek on the TR of the rib is also negotiable above the two waterfalls in its lower and mid sections.
-It is relatively easy to traverse Mt.
-Bloomfield and there are a number of routes off the mountain into the Top Waitaha basin.
-Mt.
-Bloomfield's NW ridge has a steep, exposed section lower down which may be a bit difficult for some to downclimb without a rope.
+It is relatively easy to traverse Mt Blomfield and there are a number of routes off the mountain into the Top Waitaha basin.
+Mt Blomfield's NW ridge has a steep, exposed section lower down which may be a bit difficult for some to downclimb without a rope.
 The ridge connects with some tussock terraces on the TL of Reid Creek, and these can be followed down to the Waitaha.
 There is a short scrub-bash at the foot of the terrace just above the main basin.
-Several other lines exist down the East faces of Bloomfield from point 1857m that would provide more straightforward access to the Hut.
+Several other lines exist down the East faces of Blomfield from point 1857m that would provide more straightforward access to the Hut.

 Another option is to drop from the col into the middle branch of Reid Creek where there is now a reasonably large ice-lake.
 Head slightly north of the col before dropping down to avoid a band of bluffs directly below, then sidle around the benches above the lake's TL into a narrow dry gut just West of point 1686m.
 This becomes a creek further down, and this is followed to the top of a waterfall around the 1500m contour.
 Exit on the TR here and sidle onto the steep bluffy spur between this creek and the lake's outlet creek.

 The spur looks daunting from the Waitaha basin, but there is an OK route down through a series of small benches through the bluffs to where the spur flattens.
 Drop from the foot of the spur into the West branch of Reid Creek, cross, and climb up onto a terrace with tarns on the TL.
 Follow the terrace to its end and drop down to the Waitaha basin passing through a narrow band of alpine scrub at the very bottom.
-Times for the crossings will vary depending on fitness and conditions, but allow a whole day.
+Times for the crossings will vary depending on fitness and conditions but allow a whole day.
 Some fitter types claim to have done it in five hours.
-There is permanent snow on Mt.
-Bloomfield's summit and a few patches on either side of the col. The crossing can usually be done without ice axes in late summer/ autumn, but it is recommended that one be carried anyway.
+There is permanent snow on Mt Bloomfield's summit and a few patches on either side of the col. The crossing can usually be done without ice axes in late summer/ autumn, but it is recommended that one be carried anyway.
+The route up the rib from Blomfield Creek gets no sun in winter and any snow on it is likely to get very icy.

 Artist Dome is a relatively easy scramble from the either the col route or the ridge on the TL of Bloomfield Creek.
 A band of scrub at the bottom of the ridge can be avoided by following the Creek to around the 1150m contour, then exiting up a steep gut on its TL.